christoftorres/Osiris/README.md

 Osiris
 ======

-An analysis tool to detect integer bugs in Ethereum smart contracts
+An analysis tool to detect integer bugs in Ethereum smart contracts.
+Osiris is based on [Oyente](https://github.com/melonproject/oyente).

 ## Quick Start